 Susan Joy Krieg is an emerging Sydney-based artist, who works in a multidisciplinary way to include woodwork, drawing, audio-visual work, and other forms of making and artifice in her practice.

 SJK completed a Bachelor of Fine Art (Honours) at the National Art School in 2013.
 In the same year she was awarded the William Fletcher Foundation Tertiary Grant, and the Basil and Muriel Hooper Foundation Scholarship from the AGNSW.
-Since 2014 she has exhibited in Sydney's Artist Run Initiatives.
-Her practice is run from her studio on the cusp of Redfern and Darlington.
+Since 2014 she has exhibited in Sydney's artist run initiatives.
+Her practice is run from her studio in Redfern, Sydney.

 SJK's work aligns with a long history of semiotics in art, notably with regard to Joseph Kosuth, Lawrence Weiner, those of the Art & Language Group, Barbara Kruger, Jenny Holzer and John Baldessari.
-Contemporary influences include artists the likes of Simryn Gill, Michael Parekowhai, Willem Boshoff and Alejandro Cesarco.
+Contemporary influences include artists Simryn Gill, Tom Nicholson and Alejandro Cesarco.

-Simultaneously to building her practice, SJK has gained over 5 years' experience working professionally in the Arts.
-Susan Joy holds strong institutional experience - through the MCA and AGNSW; commercial gallery experience - through her present role at OLSEN IRWIN; and art fair experience via OLSEN IRWIN and Sydney Contemporary.
-Currently completing her Master of Curating and Cultural Leadership at Art & Design UNSW, her professional understanding of the Australian arts ecology continues to deepen and grow.
+Simultaneously to building her practice, Susan has gained 8+ years' experience working professionally in the arts.
+Susan holds museum experience - through the MCA and AGNSW; 4+ years’ commercial gallery experience - through The Commercial, and OLSEN; art fair experience via OLSEN at Sydney Contemporary in 2015 & 2017, also with Spring 1883 in 2017; and via The Commercial at the Melbourne Art Fair in 2018 and Sydney Contemporary also in 2018.
+Susan gained intern experience with Glenn Barkley and Holly Williams at The Curator's Department in 2017.
+She has just completed her Master of Curating and Cultural Leadership at Art & Design UNSW.